fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 We demonstrate that `Proc` objects have the same lenient set of arity rules as blocks, and treat missing block parameters as `nil` objects.

 ### What are the scoping rules for a block?
 Blocks are able to access local variables defined outside of the block.
-However, blocks have their own scope, meaning that variables initialised within a block cannot be accessed outside of the block.
+However, blocks have their own scope, meaning that variables defined within a block cannot be accessed outside of the block.

 As Ruby resolves scope starting from the inner-most scope, we should be mindful to not name block parameters the same as local variables defined outside of the block - otherwise variable shadowing can occur, preventing block access to those externally defined local variables.
 ```ruby